GoogleCloudPlatform/click-to-deploy-solutions/looker-ai-agent/tutorial.md

 ---

-## Step 3: Run the Prerequisite Script
+## Step 3: Deploy the architecture

 From the root directory of your project, execute the `prereq.sh` script.
 This script automates several setup tasks, including enabling necessary Google Cloud APIs, creating a Cloud Storage bucket for Terraform state, and configuring IAM permissions.